levkk/rwf/docs/docs/controllers/pages.md

 To avoid doing this and cluttering your codebase, Rwf comes with the [`PageController`](https://docs.rs/rwf/latest/rwf/controller/trait.PageController.html).
 This controller trait implements the `GET`/`POST` split automatically and routes requests to two separate methods: `async fn get` and `async fn post`.

-  Let's use the example of a login page and implement the `PageController` for it:
+Let's use the example of a login page built using the `PageController`:

 ```rust
 use rwf::prelude::*;